* Prime Minister Theresa May's party loses parliamentary majority

 By Tanya Agrawal

-June 9 (Reuters) - U.S. stocks looked set to open slightly higher on Friday as the surprise result of the British general election had a limited impact on investor sentiment.
+June 9 (Reuters) - U.S. stocks touched record highs in late morning trading on Friday as bank stocks rose, while investors shrugged off the surprise result of the British general election.

-May said she would form a new government with assistance from Northern Irish unionists to provide political certainty.
+May, however, said she would form a new government with assistance from Northern Irish party to provide political certainty.

 Comey said Trump fired him to undermine an investigation into Russian meddling into last November's U.S. election and while he had no doubt that Russia interfered with the election, he was confident that no votes had been altered.